jbobrow/OART-UT18-S21/Projects/Something Strange/Andrew/README.md

 ## Game Instructions
 1. Place the target blinks across the space from you.
-2. Place one or two buff blinks in between you and the target (these cannot be moved after).
+2. If you CONNECT a buff blinks (green face), you get one or two free steps (depending on the number of steps you hit it with). _Example: if I double clicked and then connected with the buff blink, I now get two free steps._
 3. You cannot go backwards.
 Only 5/6 faces require movement.
 4. 1 click of compass = 1 step.
 2 clicks = 2 steps.
 5. Try to reach the target blinks.
 When you do, **connect the compass to the target.**